shandilya07/SpringBeans/README.md

-# Demo of brean creation using Spring FWK
+# Demo of bean creation using Spring FWK

 This project covers different (all except the XML configuration) ways of creating beans of Spring FWK